 You shouldn’t eat or drink while Zubsolv is dissolving under your tongue.
 But it’s OK to eat or drink right before your dose or after your dose completely dissolves.
-Just be sure to let your dose dissolve entirely, which can take several minutes.
+In fact, it’s recommended that you take a sip of water, gently swish it around your mouth, and swallow after your Zubsolv dose has dissolved.
+Just be sure to let your dose dissolve entirely first, which can take several minutes.

 If you have questions about whether you can eat before or after your Zubsolv dose, talk with your doctor.

-You shouldn’t chew Zubsolv tablets or swallow them whole.
+You should not chew Zubsolv tablets or swallow them whole.
 The drug won’t be as effective as usual if the tablet doesn’t fully dissolve under your tongue.